 Comprehensive Epilepsy Center

 For patients who do not respond to medication, epilepsy surgery can dramatically improve quality of life.
+At Wake Forest Baptist, our neurosurgical doctors are world leaders in using laser therapy to treat epilepsy.
+Drs.
+Adrian Laxton, Dan Couture and others offer MRI-guided laser therapies to target the area of the brain affected by epilepsy.
+This group is also the only group in the Southeast offering both laser treatment options.
 In addition to video and electroencephalographic (EEG) monitoring, imaging techniques such as magnetic resonance imaging (MRI), positron emission tomography (PET), and single photon emission tomography (SPECT) help pinpoint the seizure focus even when lesions do not appear on routine imaging.
 Neuropsychological tests and magnetoencephalography (MEG) and intracranial EEG electrodes also offer important clues to the seizure focus.

 Locating the Seizure Focus: About the EMU